BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 - Upgraded to Require.js 2.0.1 and r.js 2.0.1
 - Added anotherView.js to demonstrate how to extend Backbone.js Views/Classes
+- Upgraded modle.js to now return a Model instance instead of a Model Class
 - Updated documentation

 `0.3.0` - June 1, 2012